A short history

 The Gibson L-0 and L-1 were made cheap to sell cheap, constructed with light bracing, thin woods, and thin finishes.
 It is exactly these cost-cutting measures that gave them their exceptional responsiveness.
 For the price, these guitars offered a beautifully warm, remarkable tone and volume for their small body construction .
 They were favorites amongst finger picking and blues style guitarists.

 The 1926 L-0 was an acoustic flat top with a spruce top and maple back and sides, 13.5” wide at the lower bout.
 It had a bound top and back with white “ivoroid” (plastic), dot inlays at the 5th, 7th and 9th frets on the “ebonized” (i.e., black-dyed white wood, generally holly) fingerboard.
-The neck had 19 frets, joining the body at the 12th, with a scale length of 24.4 inches.
+The neck had 19 frets, joining the body at the 12th, with a scale length that varied from 24 1/2 to 25 1/4 inches.
 It carried a “The Gibson” logo silk screened in white paint and had an ebony pyramid-style bridge, bone saddle, no pick guard, 3-on-a-plate tuners with white plastic buttons and an “Amber Brown” finish.
 It carried a list price of $35.

 The 1926 L-1 also had a spruce top, but substituted mahogany for the back and sides and ebony for the fingerboard.
 The top was finished in amber, with the rest of the body finished in “Sheraton Brown”.
 It was priced at $50.